DimiKog/proof-of-escape/README.md

 ## 4. 📄 Read the Quiz Instructions

-	•	Go to the questions/ folder
+- Navigate to the `questions/` folder in the repository
-	•	Open any quiz file (e.g., quiz1.md)
+- Open any quiz file (e.g., `quiz1.md`)
-	•	Follow the instructions to find the correct answer format
+- Read the instructions carefully to understand what format your answer should be in (e.g., raw string or keccak256 hash)

 ⸻